r2dedios/api-gator-dora-router/README.md

 # Example command
 bash ./scripts/test_router.sh http://localhost:8080/forward ./tests/payload_example.json
 ```

+## Demo
+This repo includes a script for demoing how the APIGatorDoraRouter works.
+Check
+this [document](./demo/README.md) for more info.

 ## License
 This software is released and distributed under the [Apache 2.0